Alfresco/docs-alfresco/desktop-sync/1.5/using/app-icons.md

 |Update Desktop Sync|Shown only when a newer version of Desktop Sync is provided by your IT team.
 Select this option to update Desktop Sync.
 See [Updating Desktop Sync]({% link desktop-sync/1.5/upgrade/index.md %}) for more.|

 {% endcapture %}

 {% capture mac %}

-## Application icons and menu on Mac

-The following section covers the Desktop Sync icons and menu on Mac.

-### Understanding Desktop Sync icons
+### Desktop Sync icons

 Desktop Sync always ensures that the files in your `/<userHome>/Alfresco` folder are synced with Alfresco.
 It adds status icons to your files and folders so you know the application is working.

 You'll see icons in two different places: in the menu bar and next to individual files and folders.